 Ukrainian Christmas Borscht with Vushka – Recipe

-The day of Ukrainian Christmas Eve is a fasting day, thus no meat is consumed at all, and all the meals are small, and very simple.
-Some people abstain from eating all-together for the whole day, until the first star appears, and a 12 course meatless meal is being served for the whole family, to break the fast.
+The day of Ukrainian Christmas Eve is a fasting day, thus no meat is consumed at all, and all the meals are small and very simple.
+Some people abstain from eating altogether for the whole day until the first star appears, and a 12-course meatless meal is served for the whole family, to break the fast.

-This is my favorite borscht recipe, and the only one I ever use for making borscht any time of the year, except that I use chicken or beef stock for non-meatless borscht.
+This is my favorite meatless borscht recipe for Christmas Eve, but at any other time of the year, I use chicken or beef broth as the base.

 - 6 cups boiling water, or vegetable soup stock

 - 2 Tbs white vinegar, or lemon juice (you may add more later one, once you get your salt and pepper just right to your taste)

 - 2 Tbs tomato paste ( I use Contadina brand)

 - 1 cup Savoy cabbage, shredded (this cabbage is much lighter in flavor and texture , than the regular green cabbage)

 - 1bay leaf

 - 1 oz dried mushrooms (optional) See TIP below